Tenant Landlord Publications, Brochures, Checklists, and Videos

 The Handbook for Tenants

 and Landlords is an explanation of the Virginia Residential

 Landlord and Tenant Act (VRLTA), tenant-landlord laws, standard

 practices, and principles, contains useful advice for tenants and

-What Tenants and Landlords Need To Know (also available Espanol.)
-This brochure answers many of the questions frequently asked by tenants and landlords and provides links to applicable laws and resources.This brochure is offered by the Tenant-Landlord Commission and the Consumer Affairs Branch.
+What Tenants and Landlords Need To Know ( Espanol) answers many of the questions frequently asked by tenants and landlords and provides links to applicable laws and resources.This brochure is offered by the Tenant-Landlord Commission and the Consumer Affairs Branch.